ajoshiusc/dr-csi-reg/docs/DOCUMENTATION.md

 ## nifti_registration_pipeline.py

 ### Purpose
-**Enhanced registration pipeline** with robust error handling, center alignment initialization, and race condition protection.
+**Enhanced registration module** with robust error handling, center alignment initialization, and race condition protection.
 Registers all files in a directory to a template using modern PyTorch/MONAI-based methods.

 ### 🆕 Major Improvements
 - ✅ **Eliminated SimpleITK Errors**: No more "All samples map outside moving image buffer"